NBR Summer Seminar 2021

 The course will be held in NBR’s Seattle office.
 The seminar term runs eight weeks, with three-hour meetings each Monday, Wednesday, and Friday.
 On Mondays and Wednesdays, these will be lectures by seminar instructor Dr. Richard Ellings or guest speakers.
 On Fridays, a teaching assistant will lead site visits to consulates, military bases, and other policy hubs in the greater Seattle area.

-To apply to participate in the NBR summer seminar, candidates must identify one of the two tracks listed below and submit their cover letter, resume, and contact information for three references.
+To apply to participate in the NBR summer seminar, candidates must identify one of the three tracks listed below and submit their cover letter, resume, and contact information for three references.

 The student track is designed for current undergraduates and graduate students who have a demonstrated interest in U.S. policy toward Asia.

-The professionals track is for early or mid-career professionals who wish to learn more about U.S. policy toward Asia.
+The professional track is for early or mid-career professionals who wish to learn more about U.S. policy toward Asia.